sublee/subl.ee/resume.md

 Interest
 --------

-AI services and platforms, real-time communication in distributed systems, cost and performance optimization, and developer experience.
+Problem solving, AI services and platforms, real-time communication in distributed systems, cost and performance optimization, and developer experience.

 Skills
 ------